webplatform/docs/tutorials/Lesser_-_known_semantic_elements/index.md

 the language used to describe the contents of web documents.&lt;/p&gt;
 </pre>

-The term HTML appears, and is followed immediately by a definition of what it is, therefore this is an ideal place for the <code>&lt;dfn&gt;</code> eement to be used.
+The term HTML appears, and is followed immediately by a definition of what it is, therefore this is an ideal place for the <code>&lt;dfn&gt;</code> element to be used.
 You should only really use it once on a page, where a term is first defined, but terms should only really be defined once on a page anyway, so this is not too troubling.

 This is all well and good, but an isolated example is not very practical - the use of <code>&lt;dfn&gt;</code> is recommended when an abbreviation is used more than once on a page.
 For example, in the article [[The basics of HTML]] earlier in